 I haven’t been blogging for a long time, so I am still learning how to do it properly.
 However, the best advice I can think of is:

 - Think about new ideas for posts ahead of time, since I think this is helpful if you want to publish content on a regular basis.
-When I first started, I published one post in a week and then missed the next as I didn’t ponder what I was going to write about beforehand.
+When I first started, I published one post in a week and then missed the next one, as I didn’t ponder what I was going to write about beforehand.
 Some months after, I managed to start publishing one post every week and now I have been being able to write twice a week.
-I find it really helps to keep an editorial calendar and taking notes about the books you are reading;
+I find that it really helps to keep an editorial calendar and to take notes about the books you are reading;

 - Interact with other book bloggers by sharing your opinions on books they have reviewed or give recommendations about books you think they may also like and don’t know about.
 At first this may seem a bit daunting, but it becomes easier after a while.